Computer Aided Design and Drafting

 CADD 235.
 Materials and Design for Manufacturing Processes.
 3 Credits.

 Introduces engineering materials and manufacturing processes to the technical designer.
 Emphasizes sustainability and design for manufacturing and assembly (DFM/DFMA) following industry standard practices.
-Prerequisite: CADD 160 and (CADD 175 or CADD 185).
-Prerequisite/concurrent: CADD 195.
+Prerequisite: CADD 160 and (CADD 175 or CADD 185 or ENGR 105).
 Audit available.

 CADD 245.
 Product Design and Development Fundamentals.
 3 Credits.